 This process dictates we hop in.
 We take the taxi about 70 miles north and then we’re stuck in West Palm Beach.
 Yay process.

-Even with a mediocre strategy like “go north,” a decent entrepreneur (or intrapreneur) should ignore process when faced with a tactical decision that the strategy could not or did not foresee.
+A decent entrepreneur or intrapreneur should ignore process when faced with a tactical decision that the strategy could not or did not foresee.

-In this case, it makes far more sense to make a decision based on the facts on the ground and to check for discount plane tickets, rather than to just get in a cab to demonstrate northbound progress to the C-level.
-At the very least, let’s check if a bus might get us further in the long run.
+It’s better to make a decision based on facts, rather than to just get in a northbound cab to demonstrate progress to the C-level.
+At the very least, let’s check for discount plane tickets or if a bus might get us further in the long run.

 We need to avoid a standardized process making an automatic decision when faced with situations where a tactical decision based on facts is necessary.